+ Learn from Grammy-winning pop artist Kimbra how to harness the full creative potential of your voice in song. Check out her course.

 Well, not really.

 It may be fine to plunk a mic down in the general vicinity for some instruments or for picking up ambient sounds or recordings where quality isn’t a factor.
-But, if you want a quality vocal recording, and one that you can further develop with editing, processing, and mixing, it really does make a difference if you’re too close or too far from the mic.
-Here’s why.
+If you want a quality vocal recording, and one that you can further develop with editing, processing, and mixing, it really does make a difference if you’re too close or too far from the mic — and here’s why.

 What happens if you’re too close to your mic?